ilkilab/agorakube/README.md

 ## What is IlkiKube

-IlkiKube is an easy-to-use, stable Kubernetes distribution.
+IlkiKube is an easy-to-use, stable Kubernetes distribution (Kubernetes v15.1)

 By its symplicity, IlkiKube provide a good way to deploy and manage K8S CLusters.